 We spent our morning hours (and some afternoons, when we needed a snack) dipping these little biscuits Jor had found at the supermarket into a jar of nutella.
 For all intents and purposes, we were eating candy for breakfast.

 So as you celebrate Halloween today, or recover from this weekend’s candy or alcohol intake, consider this homemade, candy-like dessert (or, ahem, breakfast) the kind of indulgent sweet you now get to make, and eat, on your terms, being the grown-up twentysomething you are.

 From my kitchen, where I do what I want, to yours,

 Cara, THE QUARTER-LIFE COOK

-The mixture will be a little bit think and hard to stir, but you shouldn’t have a problem incorporating them.
+- The mixture will be a little bit thick and hard to stir, but you shouldn't have a real problem incorporating them.
 Set aside.